BabbSt/final-project-group-22/README.md

     Collab
     Blog Page
     404 Page
-For each of these pages we have a outer template file in the views/ files (ex: 404Page.handlebars)
+For each of these pages we have a outer template file in the views/ files (ex: 404Page.handlebars) ok